yenpin764/EGL301_Assignment1/README.md

 ## 2. Installation

 This system requires an api key to authenticate before using, **any authorized access or direct access to the system's function will be blocked by the middleware.**

+The api key is ```d94ffc98-31ea-478d-92f4-38bfe4a748ca```, the instructions below will demostrate on how to authenticate using the api key.

 ### Instructions